-At the end of January/beginning of February, we will allocate you a primary and secondary supervisor.
-Your primary supervisor will subsequently be in touch to arrange an initial meeting.
+At the end of January/beginning of February, we will allocate you a supervisor.
+Your supervisor will subsequently be in touch to arrange an initial meeting.
 Note that some of you will need to seek ethical approval and/or exemption from SPIRe's ethics committee based on the proposed research project.